MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/Deploying-dynamics-nav-client-clickonce.md

 When a user installs the application, they run the deployment manifest, and then ClickOnce will automatically install the application.

-## Prepare Users Computers by Installing .NET Framework 4.6.1
+## Prepare Users Computers by Installing .NET Framework 4.8

-The [!INCLUDE[nav_windows_short](../developer/includes/nav_windows_short.md)] requires .NET Framework 4.6.1.
-Depending on the version of Windows, .NET 4.6.1 Framework might already be installed.
+The [!INCLUDE[nav_windows_short](../developer/includes/nav_windows_short.md)] requires Microsoft .NET Framework 4.8.
+Depending on the version of Windows, .NET Framework might already be installed.
 If not, then you have two options:

-1. Users themselves install .NET 4.6.1 Framework on their computers from the ClickOnce online installation web page.
+1. Users themselves install Microsoft .NET Framework 4.8 Framework on their computers from the ClickOnce online installation web page.

-   The ClickOnce online installation web page includes a link to download .NET Framework 4.6.1.
+   The ClickOnce online installation web page includes a link to download .NET Framework.
 However, using this option requires that users have administrative rights on their computers.

-2. An administrator installs install .NET 4.6.1 Framework on users computers.
+2. An administrator installs install .NET Framework on users computers.

-   For more information about how to install .NET 4.6.1 Framework, see [Install the .NET Framework for developers](https://go.microsoft.com/fwlink/?LinkId=272382).
+   For more information about how to install .NET Framework, see [Install the .NET Framework for developers](https://go.microsoft.com/fwlink/?LinkId=272382).

 ### Deploying Using ClickOnce Hosted on a File Share